 And it’s safe enough to be used by more vulnerable age groups such as children and seniors.

-Supplementing with bacopa is an excellent choice if you have anxiety, depression, ADHD, memory loss accompanied by burdensome stress, or are seeking to prevent or minimize age-related mental decline.
+Supplementing with bacopa is a good choice if you have anxiety, depression, ADHD, memory loss accompanied by excessive stress, or are seeking to prevent or minimize age-related mental decline.